The Planets - August 2017

-Saturn comes into opposition on June 11th and will be at its highest elevation due south at around 1am BST and will be visible throughout the short night.
-The ringed planet is now lying in the southern part of Ophiuchus between Sagittarius and Scorpius only reaches an elevation of 17 degrees above the horizon when due south so hindering our view of this beautiful planet.
+Saturn came into opposition on June 11th and will be at its highest elevation due south as darkness falls.
+Saturn ceases its westwards, retrograde, motion on August 25th.
+Saturn now lying in the southern part of Ophiuchus between Sagittarius and Scorpius, only reaches an elevation of 17 degrees above the horizon when due south so hindering our view of this most beautiful planet.

 Information collated from Jodrell Bank and Astronomy Now magazine